History of the NFL in Los Angeles: The Chargers return

-After the conclusion of the 2016 season, the Chargers officially announced they too would be exercising the option they had to relocate and would return to Los Angeles; the Chargers moved to Dignity Health Sports Park (then known as StubHub Center) beginning in 2017 and played there until 2019.
+After the conclusion of the 2016 season, the Chargers officially announced they too would exercise the option they had to move and would return to Los Angeles; the Chargers moved to the StubHub Center (now known as Dignity Health Sports Park) beginning in 2017 and played there until 2019.
 They then moved to SoFi Stadium for 2020 and are co-tenants with the Rams.